syncfusion-content/xamarin.ios-docs/xamarin-ios/SfSchedule/Recurrence.md

 ## RRULE generator

 `RecurrenceGenerator`/ `RecurrenceBuilder` is available with the control to create RRULE.
-RRULE can be easily created through this engine by simple APIs available.
-The generated RRULE need to be assigned to the appointment’s `RecurrenceRule` property.
+RRULE can be easily created through this engine by simple APIs available.The generated RRULE need to be assigned to the appointment’s `RecurrenceRule` property.

 {% highlight c# %}